Calderdale Shared Transport Hubs

 Tod College Shared Hub: The pavement is being narrowed to the college car park entrance.
 What is the width of the altered pavement?

-sheepyme asked 12 days ago
+sheepyme asked about 1 month ago

 Thank you for your question regarding the pavement design at the Todmorden College Shared Transport Hub.
 I can confirm that our designs adhere to the Department for Transport's guidance, which recommends that footways should normally be a minimum width of 2m to allow two wheelchair users to pass each other safely.